 Biochemical & Molecular Nutrition Master of Science (M.S.)

-- Minimum of 30 semester hours of credit, consisting of 20 to 24 semester hours of regular courses, and 6 to 10 semester hours of thesis research.
+• As for all M.S. degrees, minimum of 30 semester hours of credit, consisting of 20 to 24 semester hours of regular courses (of which 9 credit hours must be selected from the list above), and 6 to 10 semester hours of thesis research (for Option I students).

-- Minimum of 15 semester hours, including thesis, must be taken in the student’s major subject (i.e., courses having the prefix NUTR or ASCI).
-The remaining work may be in supporting courses.
+• Minimum of 15 semester hours, including thesis, must be taken in the student’s major subject (i.e., courses having the prefix NUTR).

-- Up to 9 semester hours of graduate credit from other accredited institutions may be accepted at the discretion of the student’s Supervisory Committee.
-Transfer credits without an undergraduate counterpart may be used to fulfill the 8-hour graduate-level only requirement.
+• Up to 9 semester hours of graduate credit from other accredited institutions may be accepted at the discretion of the student’s Examining Committee.
+Transfer credits without an undergraduate counterpart may be used to fulfill the 8-hour “graduate-level only” requirement.

 • As an outcome, an original, research-oriented written thesis and formal oral defense is required.